Steak Seasoning Intro

 That first bite is an explosion of the tastebuds and getting there is a lot easier than you think and with minimal ingredients.

 Salt Is a Steak Seasoning Best Friend

-The very best seasoning for steakhouse flavor is just good quality coarse ground salt, meaning seasoning your steaks with mineral rich Kosher Salt, Sea Salt or Himalayan Pink Salt.
+Wether you are deciding between Ribeye vs Tenderloin, New York Strip vs Sirloin or a nice big Picanha, the very best seasoning for steakhouse flavor is just good quality coarse ground salt, meaning seasoning your steaks with mineral rich Kosher Salt, Sea Salt, or Himalayan Pink Salt.

 For health and flavor reasons we advise against fine grain processed table salt which has iodine added.
 If you did nothing else to your steak, and just added a liberal amount of Sea Salt or Kosher salt after cooking, this would already enhance the eating experience tremendously.

 The large crystal size of these higher quality course ground salt allows for prime absorption into the outer layer of the steak, which is where you need the salt to go to ensure every bite has the same balance.